- Classy, simple design

-What is the Motorola Moto X?The Motorola Moto X is the more expensive, more powerful brother of the Moto G, our budget phone of the year 2013.
-It is a totally different proposition, though.
+What is the Motorola Moto X?The Motorola Moto X is the more expensive, more powerful brother of the Moto G, our favourite budget phone of 2013.
+It's a totally different proposition, though.
 It costs £380 SIM-free, similar to the current best deal for the Samsung Galaxy S4.
-If you want a relatively small phone with good specs it’s solid, but tumbling SIM-free prices of phones from the big names make it a slightly tough sell.
+If you want a relatively small phone with good specs the Moto X is solid, but tumbling SIM-free prices of phones from the big names make it a slightly tough sell.

 If you don't fancy reading our full review or want to see the phone in action for yourself, watch our Moto X video review below.

 Motorola Moto X Video Review